Rights & Responsibilities

 the purposes of determining who may visit.
 The method of that consideration

-will be disclosed in the Queen of the Valley policy on visitation.
-At
+will comply with federal law and be disclosed in the hospital policy on

-minimum, the Medical Center shall include any persons living in your household.
+visitation.
+At a minimum, the hospital shall include any persons living

 - Exercise these rights without regard to sex, economic status, educational

-background, race, color, religion, ancestry, national origin, disability,
+background, race, color, religion, ancestry, national origin, sexual orientation,

-File a complaint with the state Department of Health Services regardless
+- File a complaint with the California Department of Public Health regardless

-of whether you use the Queen of the Valley Medical Center’s grievance
+of whether you use the hospital’s grievance process.
+The California

 - You are responsible for providing complete and correct information about